-Nancy L. Cohen is an award-winning author, historian, public speaker, and leading national expert on gender and American politics.
+Nancy L. Cohen is an award-winning author, public speaker, and leading national expert on gender and American politics.
 She is the author of four books, including Breakthrough: The Making of America’s First Woman President (2016) and Delirium: The Politics of Sex in America (2012).

 Nancy’s articles and political commentary have been published in the Los Angeles Times, the Washington Post, and Ms. Magazine, among others, and she has appeared on MSNBC, NPR and many other broadcasts.
 She speaks frequently at conferences, literary festivals, and universities across the nation.